ThatGuy0-0/picoCTF_write_ups/forensics/Easy/phantom_intruder.md

 Extract readable strings from the PCAP file:

-strings traffic.pcap > output.txt
+strings traffic.pcap | grep "=="
-Inspect the output.txt file and look for suspicious Base64-encoded strings.
-These often consist of random-looking alphanumeric characters, possibly ending with = or ==.

-Collect all the Base64 strings, piece them together in the correct order.
-The structure of the packet timing might help you figure out the sequence if it’s not immediately obvious.
+There are some base64 strings which can be decoded.

-Decode the full Base64 string:
+Decode each base64 string:

-echo "combined_base64_string" | base64 -d
+echo "base64_string" | base64 -d
-You should now see the flag in the format:
+You should be able to piece the strings into the flag format:

 picoCTF{your_flag_here}